CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Lyric Intelligibility/cc2_lyrics_baseline.md

 ## C. Objective Evaluation

 ### C.1 Intelligibility
 The enhanced audio is first passed through the MSBG hearing loss simulator in the pyClarity codebase [[2]](#refs).
 It is then passed through the [Whisper ASR algorithm (size: base)](https://huggingface.co/openai/whisper-small) [[3]](#refs) to gain a text transcription.
-The objective score is the ratio of correct transcribed words compared to the correct transcript of the lyrics.
+The objective score will be the transcription correctness computed as the ratio of correct transcribed words compared to the correct transcript of the lyrics.

 $$
 \begin{align}